A Multimodal Approach to Alzheimer's Diagnosis: Geometric Insights from Cube Copying and Cognitive Assessments: Methods

-The data used in this study were collected from 124 participants recruited at multiple neurology clinics and community dementia centers over a three-year period, including 28 individuals diagnosed with Alzheimer’s disease.
-The data were randomly divided into training, validation, and test subsets following an 80–10–10 split, using stratified sampling to preserve the original label distribution across the splits.
-Detailed distributions of participants across diagnostic categories, age groups, and education levels are provided in the Supplementary Material.
 This study was approved by the Institutional Review Board at Hanyang University Medical Center (IRB No. 2023-06-019) and conducted in accordance with the ethical standards outlined in the 1964 Declaration of Helsinki and its later amendments.
 Written informed consent was obtained from all participants or their legally authorized representatives, as applicable.